You’re heading the eCommerce marketing strategy of an awesome business.

-Comscore data shows that consumers spend more time shopping on their mobile devices than they do on desktop computers.
+Statistics show that consumers in the US shop more often on their mobile devices than they do on desktop computers.
 So, if you want to succeed at marketing an eCommerce website, that website must be optimized for mobile devices – period.

 If the desktop version of your eCommerce website pops up when customers search for it on mobile, they probably aren’t going to stick around and make a purchase.
 Instead, they’ll get frustrated by how difficult it is to navigate your site on their mobile device and search for a more accessible product elsewhere.

 Don’t let that happen.
 If your website isn’t optimized for mobile devices right now, have your web developer start working on it ASAP.